globus/globus-compute/docs/endpoints/endpoints.rst

 After configuration, start the endpoint instance with the ``start`` subcommand.
-Once started, the endpoint stays attached to the console, with a timer that updates every second as a hint that the manager endpoint process is running:
+Once started, the endpoint stays attached to the console, with a timer that updates every second as a hint that the core endpoint process is running:

 .. code-block:: console